pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 Error: Don't divide by 0, dummy
 ```

 The use of `ctl` means that, by default, control flow never resumes at the callee.
-We can change that by calling the builtin `resume` operation.
+We can change that by calling the built-in `resume` operation.

 ```fs
 fun main()